vishwarVF/GH_Publish_Test/content/psdk-sdi/ESAMDOCS-51222.md

   **A:** Enabling automatic selection of US Common Debit AIDs on EMV cards with multiple AIDs.

 - **Q:** Where does it surface (signals)?
-  **A:** Application selection phase during chip (contact/contactless) transaction; candidate list includes multiple AIDs.
+  **A:** Application selection phase during EMV contact/contactless transaction; candidate list includes multiple AIDs.

 - **Q:** Which interfaces/config are relevant?
   **A:** EMV_CT_GetCandidateData (39-16, 40-16); config key: Merchant->UsCommonDebitPreferredAids; DF36 transaction options.